jparng/Calculator_C/README.md

 # Simple_Calculator

-This WPF application is a simple calculator where the user presses the "On" button to enable the other buttons and make simple calculations.
+This WPF application is a simple calculator.

 A typical use-case scenario for adding 2 and 3 will do the following steps: